-A policy is a high level principle or statement of intent typically defined and managed by a governance body and a Business Rule is an implementation of the Policy.
-They are not strictly requirements and are often defined at the enterprise level rather than the project level which facilitates their reuse across multiple projects.
-Policies and Business Rules can be modeled using stereotyped requirement elements and business and system requirements can be traced to them from individual projects.
-There is some overlap with regulatory and safety requirements which some methods consider to be types of Business Rules.
-Enterprise Architect supports the modeling of Polices and Business Rules by using stereotyped requirements but also has a powerful Business Rule Modeling capability that can create executable code for a variety of languages.
+A Policy is a high level principle or statement of intent typically defined and managed by a governance body; a Business Rule is an implementation of the Policy.
+They are not strictly requirements and are often defined at the enterprise level rather than the project level, which facilitates their reuse across multiple projects.
+Policies and Business Rules can be modeled using stereotyped Requirement elements, and business and system requirements can be traced to them from individual projects.
+There is some overlap with regulatory and safety requirements, which some methods consider to be types of Business Rule.
+Enterprise Architect supports the modeling of Polices and Business Rules using stereotyped Requirements, but also has a Business Rule Modeling capability that can create executable code for a variety of languages.

-The Business Rule Modeling is available in the Business and Software Engineering edition and the Ultimate edition of Enterprise Architect
+• Business Rule Modeling is available in the Unified and Ultimate Editions of Enterprise Architect